phonghuule/amazon-code-guru-sample/README.md

 1. On the right side of the comparison (**compare**), change the branch to **dev**.
 The branches should be showing as **Able to merge**. ![Image of compare view](images/compare.png)
 1. Choose **Create pull request** and, again, **Create pull request**.

 ### Step 5: Review recommendations

 After a few minutes, CodeGuru Reviewer will issue recommendations on the same GitHub page where the pull request was created.
 You can check the status of the code review in the [Code reviews](https://console.aws.amazon.com/codeguru/reviewer/?region=us-east-1#/codereviews) under **Incremental code reviews** tab of the CodeGuru Reviewer console.
+It can take a few minutes to complete the review.

 ![Image of pending status](images/pending.png)